daniissac/RupeeSense/README.md

-# RupeeSense: Indian Budget Analyzer
+# RupeeSense

-RupeeSense is a Progressive Web App (PWA) designed to help Indian users analyze their budget and expenses by processing bank and credit card statements.
+RupeeSense is a Progressive Web App (PWA) designed to help India analyze their budget and expenses by processing bank and credit card statements.

 ## Features